 Choose the right PCB capacitor fit for your design

 Mica Capacitors: Work as decoupling capacitors and ripple filters in resonance, time constant, coupling, and power conversion circuits.
 Manufacturers build mica capacitors from sheets of mica with both sides coated with deposited metal.
 THM and SMT mica capacitors provide excellent reliability, stability, and precision with nominal value tolerances of +-1%, +-2%, and +-5%.

 Aluminum electrolytic Capacitors: Provide higher capacitance than other circuit board capacitor types but have very wide nominal tolerance values.
 Higher capacitance values allow electrolytic capacitors to smooth ripples when used in power supplies and work as coupling capacitors.
 Due to wide tolerance values and because the equivalent series resistance increases with frequency, electrolytic capacitors do not handle high frequencies.
-SMT electrolytic capacitors offer high capacitance, low impedance, and high temperature stability.
-In addition, the surface mount electrolytic capacitors resist vibration well on moving printed circuit boards.
+SMT electrolytic capacitor circuit boards offer high capacitance, low impedance, and high-temperature stability.
+In addition, the surface mounts electrolytic capacitors resist vibration well on moving printed circuit boards.

 Tantalum Capacitors: Use a very thin film of oxide on tantalum as an electrolytic.
 While the layer of oxide covers a small tantalum anode and works as the dielectric, the conductive cathode envelops the dielectric and anode.
 Although tantalum capacitors do not have the current capacity seen with aluminum electrolytic capacitors, tantalum capacitors offer a combination of high capacitance that ranges from 1µF to 100µF, endurance, and stability.
 Surface-mount tantalum capacitors provide the same properties along with a wide operating temperature range in small package sizes.